zhubao315/learn-agentic-ai/04_daca_cloud_first_local/00_concepts_strategies_technologies/05_dapr/readme.md

 In summary, Kubernetes provides the infrastructure (pods, services, scaling) to run Dapr, while Dapr manages the actor model, ensuring actors are distributed, stateful, and resilient within the Kubernetes environment.

-You're correct that Kubernetes typically allows multiple copies (replicas) of a container within pods for stateless applications, enabling scalability and load balancing.
+Kubernetes typically allows multiple copies (replicas) of a container within pods for stateless applications, enabling scalability and load balancing.
 However, Dapr actors, being stateful, have a different behavior due to their design, but the limitation isn't exactly that they can "only have one copy of an instance at a time" in the way you might think.
 Let’s break this down:

 1. **Dapr Actors and Stateful Nature**: Dapr actors are stateful entities, meaning each actor instance (identified by a unique actor ID) maintains its own state (e.g., data or variables).
 The Dapr actor model ensures that for a given actor type and actor ID, only one instance of that actor is active at a time across the entire cluster.
 This is to guarantee consistency—since the actor’s state is tied to its ID, having multiple active instances of the same actor ID would lead to state conflicts.